-- 3. In addition to the requirements of paragraph 2 of this subsection, prospective High Security Employees and Primary Management Officials shall provide a set of fingerprints. - 4. a.
-The Tribes shall forward the applicant information to the State, along with the State required portion of the application fee as described in subsection C of this section.

-The Oregon State Police shall conduct a background investigation on all prospective Primary Management Officials and High Security Employees, and provide a written report to the Tribal Gaming Commission within a reasonable period of time, but in no event shall such background checks exceed thirty (30) days without notice to and consent of the Tribes. - b.
-The Tribes may request the State to perform a background investigation on any prospective Low Security Employee.
-Upon such request, the Oregon State Police shall conduct a background check as provided in subparagraph a. of this paragraph. - 5. a.
-The Tribes shall deny a gaming license to any prospective High Security Employee or Primary Management Official who has committed any of the following crimes under the law of any jurisdiction, or is the subject of a civil judgment in any jurisdiction that is based upon facts that constitute the elements of any of the following crimes: - (1) Aggravated murder; murder in the first degree - (2) Assault (in the first or second degree) - (3) Kidnapping in the first degree - (4) Rape in the first degree - (5) Sodomy in the first or second degree - (6) Unlawful sexual penetration in the first degree - (7) Sexual abuse in the first or second degree - (8) Any crime related to child pornography - (9) Forgery in the first degree - (10) Possession of a forgery device - (11) Unlawful factoring of a credit card transaction - (12) Falsifying business records - (13) Sports bribery or receiving a sports bribe
+- 3 In addition to the requirements of paragraph 2 of this subsection, prospective High Security Employees and Primary Management Officials shall provide a set of fingerprints. - 4 Applicant Information and Investigation. - The Tribes shall forward the applicant information to the State, along a with the State required portion of the application fee as described in subsection C of this section.
+The Oregon State Police shall conduct a background investigation on all prospective Primary Management Officials and High Security Employees, and provide a written report to the Tribal Gaming Regulatory Commission within a reasonable period of time, but in no event shall such background checks exceed 30 days without notice to and consent of the Tribes. - b The Tribes may request the State to perform a background investigation on any prospective Low Security Employee.
+Upon such request, the Oregon State Police shall conduct a background check as provided in subparagraph a of this paragraph. - 5 Denial of Gaming License. - The Tribes shall deny a gaming license to any prospective High a.
+Security Employee or Primary Management Official who has committed any of the following crimes under the law of any jurisdiction, or is the subject of a civil judgment in any jurisdiction that is based upon facts that constitute the elements of any of the following crimes: - Aggravated murder; murder in the first degree;

+Assault (in the first or second degree);

+Kidnapping in the first degree;

+Rape in the first degree;

+Sodomy in the first or second degree;

+Unlawful sexual penetration in the first degree; Sexual abuse in the first or second degree;

+Any crime related to child pornography;

+Forgery in the first degree;

+Possession of a forgery device;

+Unlawful factoring of a credit card transaction;